cloudmesh-community/book/chapters/pi/setup.md

 The cluster will have an SD Card in each of the Pi's.
 To enable them to boot an operating system has to be put on the card.
-We recommend that you use Etcher for doing so which is available for Linux, Windows, and OSX.
+We recommend that you use Etcher for doing so which is available for Linux, Windows, and macOS.
 Etcher can be found at

 If there are better tools or methods please document.